 It is no longer true that there is no scientific evidence concerning whether SAFE-T is helpful or harmful.
 While this present study is a modest beginning, the studies by Shoptaw, Reback, Larkins et al. (2008), Shoptaw, Reback, Peck et al. (2005), and Repack & Shoptaw (2014) in which "gay specific" (gay affirmative) therapy was conducted to help gay men decrease their risky sexual behavior offer additional examples.
 In effect, these studies show that SAFE-T can help "gay men" intentionally modify their behavior with no significant negative consequences reported.
-This past research and the present study document that continued warnings by the American Psychological Association and other mental health associations against clients using SAFE-T are misinformed, unprofessional, and even unethical in terms of meeting the self-determination needs legitimate clients.
-Similarly, the past failure of American Psychological Association instruct those engaged in anti-SAFE-T legislation advocacy that research does not document that SAFE-T is harmful, and that all mainstream psychotherapy has a risk of harm, is no longer acceptable. organization's future omission to report at least the results of the present study as "emerging" evidence that at least some clients who want to manage and try to resolve unwanted same-sex attraction and behavior have done so, using SAFE-T, likewise will be unacceptable.
+This past research and the present study document that continued warnings by the American Psychological Association and other mental health associations against clients using SAFE-T are misinformed, unprofessional, and even unethical in terms of meeting the self-determination needs legitimate of clients.
+Similarly, the past failure of American Psychological Association to instruct those engaged in anti-SAFE-T legislation advocacy that research does not document that SAFE-T is harmful, and that all mainstream psychotherapy has a risk of harm, is no longer acceptable.
+The organization's future omission to report at least the results of the present study as "emerging" evidence that at least some clients who want to manage and try to resolve unwanted same-sex attraction and behavior have done so, using SAFE-T, likewise will be unacceptable.

-The present study shows, through a more rigorous research design, that persons with unwanted same-sex attraction may reasonably expect to benefit from-and not to be harmed by-their participation in SAFE-T. On a professional and humane level, such persons clearly have the right to seek and receive professional assistance to try to do so.
+4 It has been reported that when the Reintegrative Protocol used in this study has been used to treat emotional trauma, spontaneous change in sexual attraction sometimes occurs as a byproduct The present study shows, through a more rigorous research design, that persons with unwanted same-sex attraction may reasonably expect to benefit from-and not to be harmed by-their participation in SAFE-T. On a professional and humane level, such persons clearly have the right to seek and receive professional assistance to try to do so.
 Further, on a professional, ethical, and political/legislative level, properly trained mental health professionals have the right to offer such assistance.